 David Thomas began his musical training as a chorister at Magdalen College, Oxford, under Dr Bernard Rose.
-At the age of 13 he began organ lessons with Malcolm Archer and in 1983 became Organ Scholar of The Queen's College, Oxford, studying organ with James Dalton and Kimberly Marshall and singing with Margaret Philpot, as well as reading for a degree in Music.
+At the age of 13 he began organ lessons and in 1983 became Organ Scholar of The Queen’s College, Oxford, studying organ with James Dalton and Kimberly Marshall and singing with Margaret Philpot, as well as reading for a degree in Music.

 In a teaching career spanning over 30 years, David has held posts at The Leys School in Cambridge, The King’s School in Canterbury, Fettes College in Edinburgh (Director of Music), Trinity School in Croydon (Deputy Head), Reigate Grammar School (Headmaster) and The Purcell School (Headmaster).